GlennStreetman/copyExcelChart/README.md

 > }
 ```

-Repeat the steps of above for the excel that your will be copying charts into. <br>
+Repeat the steps of above for the excel xlsx file that your will be copying charts into. <br>
 ```
 const output = await readCharts('./target.xlsx', './working')
 console.log('Worksheet Summary:', output.summary())